Missed sales quotas are becoming the new norm

 Providing perspective is the seller’s biggest opportunity to exceed buyer expectations and differentiate themselves from other sellers.
 However, this capability can only be mastered if the seller has already acquired the first three— deep understanding, communication skills, and long-term focus.
 Buyers want to learn new methods for progressing toward their future goals, along with insights that shape their vision and expand their expertise.

 Integrating these four components into the selling process will require commitment to holistic change.
-In order to close the gap between buyers and sellers, sellers need to employ a systemic solution in transforming the way they sell.
+In order to minimize missed sales quotas, sellers need to employ a systemic solution in transforming the way they sell.
 SOMAmetrics is here to facilitate this process so that sellers can consistently win new business in a changing commercial environment.

 SOMAmetrics designs and executes its proven 4-step Digital Account Based Marketing programs to deliver more leads that close faster and at higher rate for 20% of what it costs clients to do it themselves in-house.